serfreeman1337/asterlink/README_suitecrm.md

   Click `Add seconds to call duration view field` on the **AsterLink Settings** SuiteCRM Administrator page.
 * Update layouts as you want.
 * Set `Asterisk Extensions` in users profiles.
-* Do a test run.
+* Do a test run of asterlink app.
 You should see userids from suitecrm in console.

-You need to restart asterlink app evertime you change asterisk extensions for users.
+Note: You need to restart asterlink app evertime you change asterisk extensions for users.

-## Click2Dial and Pop up card
+## Click-to-Call and Pop up card
 * Configure `endpoint_addr` in the  **conf.yml** file.
 * Configure `Endpoint URL` for Click-to-Call function and `WebSocket URL` for pop up card on the **AsterLink Settings** SuiteCRM Administrator page.
-* Check`Enable click-to-call for phone numbers Information` on the SuiteCRM System Settings page.
+* Check `Enable click-to-call for phone numbers Information` on the SuiteCRM System Settings page.
   Note: SuiteCRM will only enable this for CallerID with begining plus sign.

 ### Apache2 endpoint proxy